RubixML/ML/CONTRIBUTING.md

 $ composer fix
 ```

+### Naming
+Use accurate, descriptive, and concise nomenclature.
+A variable name should only describe the data that the variable contains.
+With few exceptions, interfaces and the classes that implement them should be named after what the object *does* whereas value objects and classes that extend a base class should be named after what the object *is*.
+Method and function names should be verbs unless in the case of an accessor/getter function, in which case, the 'get' prefix may be dropped.
+Prioritize full names over abbreviations unless in the case where the abbreviation is the more common usage.

 ### Mutability
 Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are private or protected and state must be mutated only through a well-defined public API.

 ### Comments
 Please provide a docblock for every class, property, method, constant, and function that includes a brief description of what the thing does.
 Inline comments are not permissable - instead use expressive syntax and abstractions to articulate your intent in code.

 ### Anonymous Classes and Functions
 Due to a limitation in PHP that requires objects and functions to be named in order to be unserialized and since the library relies on serialization for persistence, we do not use anonymous classes or functions in our codebase.
 Instead, create a named class or function.